karmakrafts/Gradle-CMake/README.md

 ## Auto-created tasks

-* *cmakeConfigure*: Calls CMake to generate your build scripts in the folder selected by workingFolder.
+* **cmakeClean**: Cleans the workingFolder.

-* *cmakeBuild*: Calls CMake --build in the folder selected by workingFolder to actually build.
+* **cmakeConfigure**: Calls CMake to generate your build scripts in the folder selected by workingFolder.

-* *cmakeClean*: Cleans the workingFolder.
+* **cmakeBuild**: Calls CMake --build in the folder selected by workingFolder to actually build.

-* *cmakeGenerators*: Trys to list the generators available on the current platform by parsing `cmake --help`'s output.
+* **cmakeGenerators**: Trys to list the generators available on the current platform by parsing `cmake --help`'s output.

 ## Examples